gvwilson/sensibleadventures/nardica/nardica.md

 Iffy rolled her eyes.
-"'Cuz they upped your gear and then the blockhouse blew up an' then the bot that takes care of half o' the gear in town just happens to bump into you an' now you got your stuff back?
+"'Cuz they upped your gear and then the blockhouse blew up an' then the bot that takes care of the town's gut pipes just happens to bump into you an' now you got your stuff back?
 I ain't *stupid*,"